yanganto/relayer-game/README.md

 ## Overview

-Relayers' Optimistic Verification Game (ROVG) is a module of Darwinia ChainRelay, which is a super light client with sub-linear foreign blockchain header stored.
-Each block header contains a special pre-calculated field `mmr_root` of previous block head hashes using Merkle Mountain Range algorithm.
-Thus, each block head is "history aware", making it possible to verify whether a lower height block belongs to the chain by checking the header hash and merkle proof path to the `mmr_root`.
-Darwinia ChainRelay also includes difficulty transtions for PoW consensus and validators set transtions for PoS consensus into `mmr_root`to detect malicious fork.
-With these cryptographic enforcement, it's extremely hard and economicly infeasible for one or a group of adversaries to forge a block header on a fork and be accepted by Darwinia ChainRelay without detection.
+Relayers' Optimistic Verification Game (ROVG) is a module of Darwinia ChainRelay, which is a super-light client with a sub-linear foreign blockchain header stored.
+Each block header contains a particular pre-calculated field `mmr_root` of previous block header hashes using the Merkle Mountain Range algorithm.
+Thus, each block header is "history aware," making it possible to verify whether a lower height block belongs to the chain by checking the header hash and Merkle Proof to the `mmr_root`.
+Darwinia ChainRelay also includes difficulty transitions for PoW consensus, and validators set changes for PoS consensus into `mmr_root`to detect malicious fork.
+With this cryptographic enforcement, it's sturdy and economically infeasible for one or a group of adversaries to forge a block header on a fork and be accepted by Darwinia ChainRelay without detection.
 Please check out Darwinia ChainRelay for more detail.

 RROVG is here to provide a mechanism for faster resolution and confirmation of recent block header.
-It will reward honest relayer while punish malicious relayer.
-False block header submission will be eventually detected via rounds of challenges if neccessary.
-The result is deterministic that the adversary will fail and be slashed, therefore the process is optimisic.
+It will reward honest relayer while punishing malicious relayer.
+False block header submission will be eventually detected via rounds of challenges if necessary.
+The result is deterministic that the adversary will fail and be slashed; therefore, the process is optimistic.

 ## Prerequisites

-There're some important prerequisites and assumptions:
+There're some essential prerequisites and assumptions:

-- At least one honest relayer is able to monitor latest state on both chains, detect malicious data submission and react by submitting objectively observed data within reasonable timeframe.
+- At least one honest relayer can monitor the latest state on both chains, detect malicious data submission, and react by submitting objectively observed data within a reasonable timeframe.
-- There's enough incentive for honest relayer to perform.
+- There's enough incentive for an honest relayer to perform.
-- It is permissionless for anyone to act as relayer and participate in the verification game, there's no entry barrier except some bonding capital.
+- It is permissionless for anyone to act as a relayer and participate in the verification game; there's no entry barrier except some bonding capital.

+## Theory

+Darwinia ChainRelay is a sub-linear light client, which means it does not store every block header of the blockchain it monitors.
+When initialized, it contains only one block, which is the genesis block.
+When a relayer submits a new block header, it might be the block header of height 10,000 or even higher.
+There are huge blanks in-between.
+If another relayer does not agree and submits a different block header claiming that's the block header data at the height of 10,000.
+How does ChainRelay resolve this conflict, and who is going to be the judge?

+ROVG is a commit-reveal process.
+Once a block header is submitted, it provides block header hash and its `mmr_root` of all previous block header hashes till genesis block.
+Therefore, if a block header submission is in question, ChainRelay will challenge the relayer for a prior block header data or more specified by a `sampling function`.
+That block header hashes must be a leaf or leaves of previously submitted `mmr_root`.
+In this way, if an adversary tries to fool ChainRelay, he must prepare the whole chain, while each block must comply with consensus rule.
+The attack difficulty equals attacking the original blockchain network.

+To reduce spam and faster resolution, each data submission shall include some pledge specified by `bond_function`, which takes challenging rounds as a parameter and may be variable.
+If data is honest and taken as confirmed, the pledge is returned in full, and the relayer is entitled to additional rewards coming from verification fees.
+If failed in the challenge, the pledge is confiscated and goes to those who challenge and win.
+This incentive model greatly discourages malicious relayers and encourages honest relayers to actively participate and guard the ChainRelay.

+In the chapters below, we discuss the different game modes and how we choose the one we believe to be most efficient.

 ## Tools